The Applied Sport and Exercise Practitioner

 Biography

-Andy Borrie is currently Senior Lecturer in Coaching and Professional Practice at the University of Derby, UK and has over 30 years experience in high performance sport and applied sport science.
+Andy Borrie is currently Senior Lecturer in Coaching and Professional Practice at the University of Derby, UK and has more than 30 years of experience in high performance sport and applied sport science.

 Charlotte Chandler is a Senior Lecturer in Sport and Exercise Psychology at the University of Derby, UK and acts as Postgraduate Coordinator for sport and exercise programmes.

-Andy Hooton is Head of Sport and Exercise Science at the University of Derby, UK and a HCPC-Registered Sport and Exercise Psychologist.
+Andy Hooton is Head of Sport and Exercise Science at the University of Derby, UK and an HCPC-Registered Sport and Exercise Psychologist.

 Andy Miles is a Principal Lecturer at Cardiff Met, UK and was the School of Sport's Director of Enterprise for 10 years.